22 Oct 2018 Josphat Kariuki

 Expressing his views about the issue in a post, the founder of BTC TOP mining pool Jiang Zhuo’er revealed that all the nodes would need to comply with the regulation.
 Citing the EOS network, Zhuo’er stated that all the 21 supernodes, operated by an individual or company, would need to be fully compliant with the proposed regulations.

-Moreover, Blockchain service providers working in different highly regulated fields in China, like education, publishing, pharmaceuticals and news reporting, must obtain licenses from the specific regulatory agencies before registering with the CAC.
+Moreover, Blockchain service providers working in different highly regulated fields in China, like education, publishing, pharmaceuticals, and news reporting, must obtain licenses from specific regulatory agencies before registering with the CAC.

 Also evident in the proposed rules is that the service providers will no longer be allowed to use the blockchain to produce, publish, duplicate or disseminate information prohibited by the Chinese government.
 In earlier reports, the blockchain technology had been utilized for bypassing internet censorship during a recent pharmaceutical scandal and the #Metoo campaign in China.

 Additionally, the proposed regulations will require information service providers in the blockchain industry to gather their users’ information by the Know-your-customer measures.
 That will essentially involve collecting their mobile phone numbers and national I.D numbers.
 According to the draft policy, the service providers will need to store the logs published by the users for six months and submit the information to the agency when needed.

 Currently, the CAC has set a deadline until Nov 2nd for the public to file comments and suggestions before the agency proceeds with the next step.Blockchain china Government Regulations